Frijol/climate-change/GLOSSARY.md

 ## NIMBY
 Not in my backyard.
 As in "yes high voltage power transmission is a great idea, but not in my backyard"

+## non-spinning reserve
+also called supplemental reserve.
+Generating capacity which is capable of being brought online within 10 minutes if it is offline, or interrupted within 10 minutes if it is online, and which is capable of either being operated or interrupted for at least two hours

 ## NOx
 nitrogen oxide, typically nitrogen dioxide, a pollutant in emissions that is harmful to humans- wiki: https://en.wikipedia.org/wiki/Nitrogen_dioxide#Human-caused_sources_and_exposure